-As part of the Exhibition Grant Program, Artis does not fund: exhibitions in Israel, tuition fees, residencies, commercial galleries, for profit enterprises, religious centers, grants exclusively for publications, or general operating support.
+As part of the Exhibition Grant Program, Artis does not fund: exhibitions in Israel, independent artist projects, tuition fees, residencies, commercial galleries, for profit enterprises, religious centers, grants exclusively for publications, or general operating support.
 Individuals, including artists, may not apply for an Exhibition Grant.
 Individual artists may be eligible to apply for an Artist Residency Grant.

 How much funding can an organization request?